Hidden symmetries and Killing spinor of 5-dimensional minimal gauged supergravity solutions: Review of Carter's 4-dimensional Killing-Maxwell System

-The minimal gauged supergravity in 5 dimensions spacetime together with its symmetries has been recently studied [26] and in this framework- also the most general known Chong-Cveti$\check{c}$-L\"{u}-Pope black hole solution[25].
-Previous work is dating back to 1987 and is done by Carter[36,37], who investigated the solutions and symmetries of its lower-dimensional cousin, the Kerr-Newman black hole.
+The minimal gauged supergravity in 5 dimensions spacetime together with its symmetries has been recently studied in \cite{26} and in this framework- also the most general known spherical symmetric charged rotating black hole solution, the Chong-Cveti$\check{c}$-L\"{u}-Pope black hole \cite{25}.
+Previous work in 4 dimensions dates back to 1987 and was done by Carter \cite{36,37} who investigated the solutions and symmetries of its lower-dimensional cousin, the Kerr-Newman black hole.
 Carter reached the conclusion that there exists a Killing-Maxwell electromagnetic system defined by the following equation for the 4-dimensional electromagnetic potential (here we used Carter's notations, in that semi-colon means taking the covariant derivative):

-where g is the spacetime metric and $\hat{j}$ the current, which is a Killing vector.
-The Killing-Maxwell electromagnetic system obeys regular Maxwell equations, since the Maxwell field is defined as usual and respects Maxwell's laws-
+where g is the spacetime metric and $\hat{j}$ the current, which is a primary Killing vector (for definition, see for instance \cite{13}).
+The Killing-Maxwell electromagnetic system obeys regular Maxwell equations, since the Maxwell field is defined as usual and respects Maxwell's laws:

 and